corda/contract-sdk/examples/test-app/README.md

 * Pending
 * Active

-Each has two other properties of type `Party`, in the Contract SDK speak those would be "roles":
+Each has two other properties, of type `Party`.
+In the Contract SDK speak those would be "roles":

 * Owner
 * Issuer